Chandni-L5/pawsome-strolls/documentation/testing.md

 Result: The website contains a number of high quality images and a dedicated section displaying testimonials.

 ##### Goal: I want to view the areas where the service is available.
 Result: The locations covered are displayed within the services section.
-On a future implementation I would consider making a seperate section or page and display the locations covered including a map or some kind of visual aid.
+On a future implementation I would consider making a separate section or page and display the locations covered including a map or some kind of visual aid.

 ##### Goal: I want to find their social media profiles.
-Result: The links to social media are located in the footer of the page and once selected open the site on a seperate tab.
+Result: The links to social media are located in the footer of the page and once selected open the site on a separate tab.

 #### Returning Client Goals
 ##### Goal: As a returning customer, I want access to discounts or special offers.
 Result: discounts and offers can be found in the services section.
-In future implementations I would consider creating a seperate link to the discounts and offers from the navigation menu or alternatively have the services section displayed on a seperate page and to have the discounts and offers card displayed more prominently.
+In future implementations I would consider creating a separate link to the discounts and offers from the navigation menu or alternatively have the services section displayed on a separate page and to have the discounts and offers card displayed more prominently.

 ##### Goal: I want to be able to easily navigate across the site to find relevant sections of information.
 Result: The website has a fully functioning navigation bar that is visible at all times whilst browsing the page.
 When a menu item is selected, the page automatically scrolls to the relevant section or to the relevant page.